REMOTE CONSOLE

 GPIO Command Example

-Commands may require also to read console inputs interactively while they are running.
-In the following example it is outlined a simple command that ask for a name to say it hello.
+Commands may also require reading console inputs interactively while they are running.
+A simple command is outlined that asks for a name to say hello.

 void setup() {